 Permanent life insurance, if needed, is typically purchased in lower face amounts because of the high price tag.
 Using it to cover all of your life insurance needs would be far too expensive.

-We recommend buying a more comprehensive term life insurance policy to cover all your big-ticket responsibilities and supplement it with a smaller permanent policy to cover any end-of-life expenses.
+Buy a more comprehensive term policy to cover all your big-ticket responsibilities and a supplement it with a smaller permanent policy.

 See what you’d pay for life insurance